Lawrence O'Bryan Branch: Civil War

-Antietam
+Antietam (Sharpsburg)

 On September 17, 1862, he led his troops on a rapid march from Harpers Ferry to Sharpsburg, Maryland where the Battle of Antietam was raging.
 Branch arrived on the field around 2:30 PM, in time to help stop the Union advance, thus saving General Robert E. Lee's right flank from a crushing defeat.
-Soon after this victory, Branch stood talking with fellow brigadier generals Maxcy Gregg, Dorsey Pender, James J. Archer, along with Hill and General Lee when a Federal sharpshooter, seeing the group, fired a shot that hit him in the right cheek and exited behind his left ear, killing him instantly.
+Soon after this victory, Branch stood talking with fellow brigadier generals Maxcy Gregg, Dorsey Pender, and James J. Archer, along with Hill and General Lee.
+A Federal sharpshooter, seeing the group, fired a shot that hit Branch in the right cheek and exited behind his left ear, killing him instantly.
 The bullet also wounded General Gregg in the thigh.
 Branch fell dead into the arms of a staff officer.